What is collagenous colitis?

 Your large intestine is part of your digestive (gastrointestinal or GI) tract.
 The GI tract goes from your mouth all the way to your rectal opening.
 The large intestine includes both the colon and the rectum.
 The large intestine receives the broken-down products of food from the small intestine.
 One of its main jobs is to reabsorb water and electrolytes, such as salt.
 The colon leads to the rectum.
 The rectum stores your bowel movements before your body eliminates them.

 In CC, inflammatory cells from your immune system travel to your large intestine.
 There they cause swelling and inflammation.
+In rare cases, these cells also go into the latter part of your small intestine.

 This inflammation may keep your large intestine from reabsorbing as much water as it should.
 This can lead to diarrhea, belly pain, and other symptoms.
 The inflammation may also cause extra collagen to build up in the wall of your small intestine.
 Collagen is a stretchy, supportive substance.